otnorli/CCSD_PARALLEL/README.md

 User guide:

+1) Install armadillo and MPI.

-1) Ensure armadillo is linked properly.
+2) Ensure armadillo and MPI is linked properly.
 Edit .h files if needed.

-2) Ensure armadillo is installed properly to make use of external math library, like Intel MKL.
+3) Ensure armadillo is installed properly to make use of external math library, like Intel MKL or BLAS, if you want high performance.

-3) Input given in input file, which must be named INCAR.
+4) Input given in input file, which must be named INCAR.
 Please see uploaded example.

+5) If the combination of atoms you want are not currently available, try a different basis set or update fill_alpha and matrix_size_setter classes with new numbers from EMSL Basis Set Exchange (Freely available on the internet, google it).